P3dang/cse15l-lab-reports/Lab-Report-1.md

 Before remotely connecting to the UCSD servers, we first need to reset/make our CSE15L account.
 Follow to to the UCSD account lookup page here:

-[Link](https://sdacs.ucsd.edu/~icc/index.php), and enter your UCSD username and PID.
+[UCSD Acount Lookup](https://sdacs.ucsd.edu/~icc/index.php), and enter your UCSD username and PID.
 Find and click on the cs15lsp23__.
 Your username should be displayed at the top of the page, make sure to remember it since we will be needing it later.
-Using this link to change your password: [Link](https://sdacs.ucsd.edu/~icc/password.php), then click on “Proceed to the Password Change Tool” in blue.
+Using this link to change your password: [UCSD Password Changer](https://sdacs.ucsd.edu/~icc/password.php), then click on “Proceed to the Password Change Tool” in blue.
 Enter your CSE username i.e. cs15lsp23__ where it states “Enter your username”.
 Proceed by clicking on the "I want to reset my course-specific account password" in blue, which will prompt you with a
 DUO app authentication and email confirmation.
 Open the email and change/reset your password with the instructions provided on the website.
 Before going